timonf/twigony-bundle/README.md

 3. Extend your `routing.yml`:

         posts:
             path: '/posts'
             defaults:
-            _controller: 'TwigonyFrameworkBundle:Default:list'
+                _controller: 'twigony.orm_controller:listAction'
                 template: 'posts/all.html.twig'
                 entity: 'AppBundle\Entity\Post'
                 options:
                     as: 'posts' # Access variable for your Twig template.
 You can use it this way `{% for post in posts %}…`
                     form_class: 'AppBundle/Form/YourPostType' # If you want a custom form

 ### Show single entity (DoctrineORMController)